tran4code/prompt-decomp-tool/README.md

 - Test cases with input/output validation
 - Pass/fail indicators

+📊 **CSV Data Blocks**:
+- Upload CSV files directly to the canvas
+- Visual preview of data with expandable table view
+- Connect to function blocks for data processing
+- Supports filtering, extraction, and transformation operations

 🔗 **Visual Composition**:
 - Drag and connect blocks to create function pipelines
 - Output of one block becomes input of the next
 - Visual flowchart-style connections
+- Mix CSV data sources with function blocks

 🧭 **Zoomable Canvas**:
 - Zoom out: Compact view with function name and test status